logancammish/locoryn/README.md

 cargo build --release
 ```

-The finished binary is `target/release/ollama-gui` on Linux and macOS, and
+The finished binary is `target/release/locoryn` on Linux and macOS, and
-`target\release\ollama-gui.exe` on Windows.
+`target\release\locoryn.exe` on Windows.
 On an Apple Silicon Mac, build it
 natively with:

 ```bash